 A heating or cooling element made of pipe or tubing, usually with plates or fins.

 The final step in installing a heating or air conditioning system.
 Every component is checked and tested for compliance with codes, ACCA manuals, manufacturer requirements, and occupant needs.
-After commissioning, the technician will: provide documentation of testing, provide all equipment manuals, and show how to operate the system.
+After commissioning, the technician will: provide documentation of testing, provide all equipment manuals, and show the homeowner how to operate the system.

 CONDENSER (HEAT EXCHANGER)